Seagate/cloudfuse/tools/health-monitor/README.md

     - Monitor the different events like create, delete, rename, chmod, etc. of files and directories in the cache
     - Keep track of the cache consumption with respect to the cache size specified during mounting

-> **Note:** Health Monitor runs as a separate process where one health monitor process is associated with monitoring one Cloudfuse mounted directory.
+> **Note:** Health Monitor runs as a separate process where one health monitor process is associated with monitoring one cloudfuse mounted directory.

 ## On Windows